venom1270/AdventOfCode-2022/README.md

 ## Day 2

 Relatively easy.
 Not the most optimal solution in terms of lines of code, but it works.
 Used `.expect()` to handle optionals (`Result` in Rust language) and tried using `match` expressions instead of `if`.
 They are quite nice.
 So far so good.
 Getting a lot of compiler warnings for unused functions from day 1 though, might get annoying...

+## Day 3

+Used a set for part 1 (could have also used an array I guess).
+For part 2 I had to convert the Lines iterator to `peekable` to be able to use `peek` method, which does not consume the iterator (move it forward).
+The new "peekable iterator" also has to be mutable (`mut`) for some reason.
+Overall relatively smooth sailing so far 😎.